MikeRayUX/stimulus-inline-input-validations/README.md

 [Try the Demo Here](https://mikerayux.github.io/stimulus-inline-input-validations/)

 A Stimulus controller for validating form inputs and rendering their errors in a custom error element.
-Validations are performed on input listener and blur events.
+Validations are performed on input and blur events.

 Looking for another awesome validations library to try?
 Check out [Formulus](https://github.com/marcoroth/formulus)